Keiii25/flutter_todo_list/README.md

 An application that allows user to add and save to-do items and record the item's progress.

+## Requirements
+Flutter : Version 2.12 or above
+Java : Version 11 or above

 ## Working with Translations 🌐

 This project relies on [flutter_localizations][https://docs.flutter.dev/development/accessibility-and-localization/internationalization]